kerikun11/kerikun11/README.md

 I'm an embedded systems engineer in Japan.
 I like to make small and smart devices.
 As an example, I made [IR-Station](https://github.com/kerikun11/IR-Station), which is an IoT infrared remote controller.
-As a hobby, I participate in a robot competition called [micromouse](https://en.wikipedia.org/wiki/Micromouse).

 Links:
 [My Web Site](https://www.kerislab.jp/),